 Woodbridge first offered classes in the Fall of 1972 and was originally known as the Southern Campus.
 Today, the Woodbridge Campus has four academic buildings, sports fields, courts and the Regional Center for Workforce Education and Training.
 NOVA’s Woodbridge Campus is dedicated to the success of a diverse student population, empowering its faculty and staff, and improving the quality of life in the region it supports.

-The Woodbridge Campus offers distinctive programs including Air Conditioning & Refrigeration, Massage Therapy, Film & Photography, Web Development and English as a Second Language (ESL) in addition to many other degree and certificate programs.
+The Woodbridge Campus offers distinctive programs including Air Conditioning & Refrigeration, Cinema/Film & Photography, Cybersecurity, Web Development and English as a Second Language (ESL) in addition to many other degree and certificate programs.

 Welcome to the Woodbridge Campus of Northern Virginia Community College.
 We are pleased that you have chosen us for your educational goals.
 You will find a variety of programs and courses that will prepare you to successfully continue your education at a four-year university or provide you with the skills to enter a challenging and rewarding career field.
 These outstanding educational and career preparation programs exist because of the quality of our faculty and staff and our commitment to student success.